Half-life of knowledge

 The half-life of knowledge or half-life of facts is the amount of time that has to elapse before half of the knowledge or facts in a particular area is superseded or shown to be untrue.
 These coined terms belong to the field of quantitative analysis of science known as scientometrics.

 These ideas of half-life applied to different fields differ from the concept of half-life in physics in that there is no guarantee that the knowledge or facts in areas of study are declining exponentially.
-It is unclear that there is any way to establish what constitutes "knowledge" in a particular area, as opposed to mere opinion or theory.
+It is unclear whether there is any way to establish what constitutes "knowledge" in a particular area, as opposed to mere opinion or theory.

-An engineering degree went from having a half life of 35 years in ca. 1930 to about 10 years in 1960.
+An engineering degree went from having a half life of 35 years in 1930 to about 10 years in 1960.

 A Delphi Poll showed that the half life of psychology as measured in 2016 ranged from 3.3 to 19 years depending on the specialty, with an average of a little over 7 years.

 It has also been used in Christian missiology to increase the effectiveness of their teachings.

-Coining

 The concept of "half-life of knowledge" is attributed to Fritz Machlup (1962).

-The phrase "half-life of facts" increased in popularity after the 2013 publication of "The Half-Life of Facts: Why Everything We Know Has an Expiration Date" by Samuel Arbesman.